Alipay: United States

 Ant Financial has partnered with First Data in 2017.
 It allows Alipay service to be used at point-of-sale with more than four million retail partners in United States.

 Canada

 In 2017, Alipay partnered with SnapPay to allow Canadian retailers to accept Chinese currency from Chinese shoppers.
-There are currently 800 merchants in Canada that supports Alipay, including most Cadillac Fairview mall locations in partnership with OTT Pay, such as the flagship Eaton Centre of Toronto and CF Chinook Centre in Calgary.
+As of 2019, there are 800 merchants in Canada that supports Alipay, including most Cadillac Fairview mall locations in partnership with OTT Pay, such as the flagship Eaton Centre of Toronto and CF Chinook Centre in Calgary.
 Air Canada began allowing transactions in Alipay to book flights from Canada and the United States beginning in August 2018, after initially rolling out the feature for booking of flights originating from China.

 South America

 Brazil

 In July 2021, Alipay was introduced in Brazil as a digital wallet for transactions on AliExpress.
-With this feature, customers could store balance in their account, collect bonuses and use it as a form of payment for purchases made on the marketplace, but the Alipay Brazil Digital Consumer Account was discontinued on September 30, 2022.
+With this feature, customers could store balance in their account, collect bonuses and use it as a form of payment for purchases made on the marketplace, but the Alipay Brazil Digital Consumer Account was discontinued on 30 September 2022.